tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 omitted from ClientHello.extensions and reconstructed in the transcript with the specified value.

+suppressSequenceNumber (boolean):
+: If present and set to true, the sequence number field is omitted from encrypted record headers.

 cipherSuite (string):
 : indicates that both sides agree to the single named cipher suite, using the "TLS_AEAD_HASH" syntax